-And now let’s have a look at the list of ideas you could rely on while creating your Christmas email campaign.
+Now let’s have a look at the list of ideas you could rely on while creating your Christmas email campaign.

-1. Launch email campaign early
+1. Launch your email campaign early

 Topshop begins its Christmas campaign early.
 The company uses typographic hierarchy to highlight that its prices are cut in half.
 There is a contrasting white call to action, on a bright background.
 Animated stars and snowflakes supplement the design and closely echo the CTA button.